ermyas/sgnv2/tools/cbridge/README.md

 # Command tools
-You can use this tools to send ev to onchain contract.
+You can use this tools to send tx to onchain contract.
 Key store is required.

 # Example use in manual test env